droodman/WildBootTests.jl/README.md

 This package performs wild bootstrap-based hypothesis tests in Julia at extreme speed.
 It is intended mainly for linear models: ordinary least squares (OLS) and instrumental variables/two-stage least squares (IV/2SLS).
 For an introduction to the wild bootstrap and the algorithms deployed here, see [Roodman et al. (2019)](https://journals.sagepub.com/doi/abs/10.1177/1536867X19830877?journalCode=stja).

-The package offers and supports:
+The package offers/supports:
-* Confidence intervals as well as p values.
+* Confidence intervals as well as p values, formed by inverting the test and iteratively searching for bounds.
 * Multiway clustering of standard errors.
 * Arbitrary and multiple linear hypotheses in the parameters.
 * Generation of data for plotting of confidence curves or surfaces after one- and two-dimensional.